 “The court of public opinion is sometimes the most powerful court.”

-The strategically invented false narrative has succeeded.
-When plaintiffs’ lawyers decided to target Purdue and the Sackler family, they were candid about their approach and strategy.
+Despite OxyContin’s small market share, plaintiffs’ lawyers decided to intentionally target Purdue and the Sackler family – and they were candid about their approach and strategy.
 For years, the news media and plaintiffs’ lawyers have falsely blamed Purdue, OxyContin and the Sackler family for causing the opioid epidemic based on hyperbolic and sensationalized attacks that are unsupported by actual evidence.
+Their strategically invented false narrative has succeeded.

 The plaintiffs’ lawyers hired clandestine help: The most prominent, supposedly “independent” experts making misleading comments about OxyContin, Purdue and the Sackler family were actually surreptitiously being paid as litigation consultants.